Starstreak: Service history

 The missile was brought into service with 12th Regiment Royal Artillery and 47th Regiment Royal Artillery in 1997 as part of the High Velocity Missile (HVM) system equipped with both the Air Defence Acquisition Device (ADAD) and a ×60 thermal sight.
 Each regiment was equipped with 108 HVM self-propelled armoured launchers mounted on the Stormer tracked chassis capable of holding eight missiles ready to fire and a further eight reloads (the original capacity of twelve was reduced during a revision).
 The launchers could originally run on batteries for extended periods to minimise their signature, but significant upgrades dramatically increased the system's power requirements.
 A light-role variant known as HVM Lightweight Multi Launch (LML), capable of holding three ready-to-fire missiles, was also brought into service with the Air Defence Troop Royal Marines and a Royal Artillery Air Assault Battery attached to 16 Air Assault Brigade.
 The systems' armoured variant, the HVM Self Propelled (Stormer), saw service during the Second Gulf War but did not fire.
 The British Army currently uses the A5 fifth-generation missile, significantly improved from the original missile.
 The HVM SP and LML variants now carry a mix of both Starstreak A5 and Lightweight Multirole Missiles.

 In 2012 HVM LML light role detachments equipped with Starstreak A4 missiles were emplaced on top of several blocks of flats in London to provide air defence for the 2012 London Olympics.
 In 2013, the British MoD ordered 200 more Starstreak missiles.

 On 16 March 2022, following the Russian invasion of Ukraine, Defence Secretary Ben Wallace announced that the UK would supply Ukraine with Starstreak missiles to help prevent Russian air supremacy.
 British soldiers trained Ukrainian forces to use the system.
 HVM SPs were also deployed to Poland as an interim measure until the arrival of Sky Sabre.
 In April 2022, Starstreak missiles were in use by Ukrainian soldiers, and it was reported that Ukrainian forces appeared to have successfully used the system to shoot down a Russian Mi-28N attack helicopter.
 The missile, according to footage released by the UK MoD, hit with all three projectiles, splitting the helicopter in half.
 In April 2022, the UK announced it would be providing Alvis Stormer vehicles armed with Starstreak.
 By June 2023, the system had been used to shoot down multiple Russian drones.

 The British Army deployed Starstreak missiles to assist with the security of the 2024 Summer Olympics in Paris.

-October 2024 Portuguese Army Ordered 3 Rapid ranger quad launcher mounted on Vamtac St5 vehicles and 1 3D radar unit and LML missiles.
-Additional orders should rise to 12 units over next 6 years under the Lei de Programme 2023 to 2030.